yogsototh/krambook/README.md

-{::comment}
+%%% markdown %%% `markdown` %%%
+%%% kramdown %%% `kramdown` %%%
 LLL latex LLL \LaTeX LLL
 LLL latex_ LLL \LaTeX{} LLL
 LLL tex LLL \TeX LLL
 LLL tex_ LLL \TeX{} LLL
-{:/comment}

-# Write books like a hacker
+# Write Books like a Hacker

-Imagine the power and quality of %latex_ but with the clarity and simplicity of markdown.
-This is what this project is all about.
-Here is my idea:

-What make %latex_ so excellent?

-- Advanced typography features,
-- no bug: %tex_ has no more known bug since many years,
-- scalable:
-  - you can include many %latex files into one
-  - you can create _macros_ that minimize mistake done by repeating pattern.
-- equation done with latex are easy to create and render just impressively,
-- versionnable:
-  - you use a text format that can be easily handled by most versionning system,
-  - easy to work on the same document with many different people.

-And many other reasons I can't write them all here.
-Yes, %latex _rocks_.

-Then why simply don't use %latex?
+Quality and scalability of %latex_ _&amp;_ readable as %markdown.

+Idea
+: provide macros for %markdown then transform the text in %latex_ and generate a `pdf` file.

+Why not using %latex_ directly?
-Simply because %latex is verbose and full of backslashes.
+: Simply because %latex_ is verbose and full of backslashes.
-Just make a comparison between %latex and markdown
+To prove my point, simply compare a %latex_ and a %markdown file.

 ~~~